data-lessons/library-sql-DEPRECATED/02-sql-aggregation.md

 ## Ordering aggregated results.

 We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s count the number of individuals of each species captured, ordered by the count
+Let’s count the number of articles published in each journal, ordered by the count

-    SELECT species_id, COUNT(*)
+    SELECT issns, COUNT( * )
-    FROM surveys
+    FROM articles
-    GROUP BY species_id
+    GROUP BY issns
-    ORDER BY COUNT(species_id);
+    ORDER BY COUNT( * ) DESC;

 ## Saving queries for future use